 When Investing, How to Spot When Uncertainty Leads to Risk

+In addition, Trump has been elected at a time when the economy is quite levered.
 His “growth” policies will likely bring higher interest rates, which are both positive and negative for the consumer–they help savers and punish spenders.
 Higher interest rates would most likely be a net negative for corporations, whose average debt load has doubled since the financial crisis.
 And finally, higher interest rates will be a negative for the government, whose interest expense in 2016 was at the same level as in 2007, despite the debt load almost doubling.
 Thank you, low interest rates!

 This is when we start thinking of Twain’s second insight and remind ourselves that we worry too much.
 Trump was not elected king or dictator in a lawless banana republic.
 He is the US president, and when it comes to domestic policy, his powers are limited by the Constitution, which includes plenty of checks and balances.